njtransit 9 months ago

 Yeah it's really not the preferred nomenclature.

-• secondcoming a day ago
+• secondcoming 9 months ago

 Almost as bad as using ellipses in a sentence for dramatic effect...

-• spondylosaurus a day ago
+• spondylosaurus 9 months ago

 Lactose tolerance is a fluke, not the norm.
 Unless you're of European (+ non-Jewish) descent, you probably won't be able to digest most dairy products as an adult.

-• gojomo a day ago
+• gojomo 9 months ago

 I know that's the conventional wisdom, but as an adult of European descent who usually handles lactose/dairy well, I sometimes have periods of reduced tolerance, perhaps due to changes in my gut biome.